charlespughtech/charlespughtech.github.io/README.txt

-I created a GitHub Pages websaite in order to showcase my data analytics projects in a mor visually appealing manner.
+I created a GitHub Pages websaite in order to showcase my data analytics projects in a visually appealing manner.
 It contains hyperlinks to projects and hyprlinks to contact me.
 Please feel free to reach out if you would like to utilise my data analytics services.